MathieuTurcotte/node-trie/README.md

-# Trie implementation based on a Minimal Automaton for Node.js
+# Trie implementation based on a minimal automaton for Node.js

 Implementation based on "Incremental Construction of Minimal Acyclic Finite-State Automata" by Jan Daciuk, Stoyan Mihov, Bruce W. Watson and